cuongdaoo/Stock-prediction-using-LSTM-Prophet-and-SARIMA./README.md

 | Prophet | -4.716500  | 2666.463405 | 0.101897 | 7.490235e+06  | 2736.829365|
 | SARIMA  | -197.576265| 16110.646623| 0.610972 | 2.601912e+08  | 16130.442339|

+From the above results, we can see that in the dataset range 01/01/2019 - 01/04/2024, the LSTM model is the best, followed by Prophet and finally SARIMA

+# **Conclusion**

+Several approaches have been applied in this study to forecast stock prices in the Vietnamese stock market.
+The research shows that for the collected stock data, the LSTM model provides predictions that closely match real-world values.
+However, the results in this study are based on interpolation from limited data and are not representative of the entire Vietnamese stock market.
+They are intended for reference purposes only, and the model should not be used as a permanent forecasting tool.

+The results indicate that stock prices in Vietnam seem to be significantly influenced by external factors such as market economy conditions and investor psychology.
+Therefore, when applying forecasting methods, external factors, government policies, and both domestic and global economic constraints should be considered.
+Combining different models can provide better predictions with more comprehensive data than individual models.